aregowe/TParty/ReadMe.md

 ### The Optimized Code

-The optimized version (lines 98-160 in your repository):
+The optimized version (lines 98-160):

 ```lua
 -- OPTIMIZATION: Throttle updates to 20Hz (50ms intervals)